TysonAndre/pecl-teds/README.md

 This contains functionality and data structures that may be proposed for inclusion into PHP itself (under a different namespace) at a future date, reimplemented using [SPL's source code](https://github.com/php/php-src/tree/master/ext/spl) as a starting point.

-Providing this as a PECL first would make this functionality easier to validate for correctness, and make it more practical to change APIs before proposing including them in PHP if needed.
+Providing this as a PECL first makes this functionality easier to validate for correctness, and make it more practical to change APIs before proposing including them in PHP if needed.

 ## License